Error opening sound device

 For some users Windows 10 is now blocking Audacity from using the microphone, on the basis of privacy settings.

-After upgrading to version 1803, a small number of users have been reporting that the microphone is getting detected, but it doesn't pick up any sound.
+After upgrading to version 1803, a small number of users have been reporting that the microphone is getting detected, but it does not pick up any sound.

 In order to get around this issue, Microsoft recommends that you need to enable the microphone in your Privacy settings using these steps: